waregagbagbo/Social_App/README.md

 # Social_App #
-This is an appication which has social section as well as polling though that is still work in progress.
+This is an appication which has a social section
+as well as polling which  is still under work in progress.